-Our Refugee Connect programme works with refugee families by helping newcomers to Aotearoa New Zealand use digital technology.
-It is modelled on and works in a similar way to our former Computers in Homes programme.
+We work with refugee families by helping newcomers to Aotearoa New Zealand use digital technology.
+This programme is modelled on and works in a similar way to our former Computers in Homes programme.

 Our aim is to provide both children and parents with the digital tools tools and skills they need to become active learners, access online educational resources, employment, and stay in touch with family and events in their original home country.